Routing without intermediate renders

 The problem that was not really broken

-The page rendered immediately, but without complete state.
-Text appeared and changed.
-Elements shifted.
-A default view was rendered and then replaced by another section.
-When switching items, old information briefly remained visible before the new state took over.
+When opening an item the page sometimes rendered immediately without complete state.
+Text appeared and changed, elements shifted, and a default view could briefly be visible before being replaced by another section.
+When switching between items, old information sometimes remained visible for a moment before the new state took over.

-What you saw was not a literal visual flash, but an initial render with incomplete bindings, followed by a second render once configuration and entity data became available.
+What you saw was not a literal visual flash, but an initial render with incomplete bindings followed by another render once configuration and entity data became available.
+The DOM was built while the required state was not yet ready, and as soon as the configuration arrived the layout corrected itself.

-This is not a performance issue.
+This is not a performance problem.

 How it originally worked